-There are also a number of Student Advice Guides available on the Advice and Counselling website, including an A-Z of Queen Mary Support Services.
+There are also a number of Student Advice Guides available on the Advice and Counselling website.

 If you have any questions regarding your teaching and learning, your timetable, module registration etc., please contact your School/Institute.
 Please use the list of departments in order to find your your School/Institute's website.
 You will be able find your department's contact details on their website.
 You are also welcome to contact your Student Support Officer who can offer advice on matters you feel may be impeding your ability to study.

 Your IT credentials will allow you access to platforms such as the online learning environment QMplus, the QM App, your QM email account, Eduroam (campus wi-fi), and more!

 Receipt of your IT account details is not dependent on whether you have been fully or temporarily enrolled.
 You will be sent this information along with your QMUL email address from IT Services within 72 hours of being sent the email inviting you to complete Pre-Enrolment.
 If you have not received this email please contact IT Services via their live chat.

 Regardless of whether you are fully or temporarily enrolled, you will still be able to access platforms such as QMplus, the QM app, your QM email account and Eduroam.